How To Protect Yourself As An Empath

 Empaths want to uplift others, spread compassion, and create and live in a better world.
 A world where no one is exploiting others and there is a safe space for everyone to exist and thrive.

-But the visions of that utopic world and the tendency to take care of others’ problems, sometimes is targeted towards the wrong people.
+But the visions of that utopic world and the tendency to take care of others’ issues, sometimes are targeted towards the wrong people.
 The empath you may aim to help those who don’t bring any value but only sucking the energy out of you.

 The balanced empath knows how to protect themselves from toxic, draining, and narcissistic people who are searching for resources to take advantage of.

-If you are a grounded, self-assured empath, you –
+If you are a grounded, self-assured empath, you know how to protect yourself.
+You –

 - Trust your insights about others and have strong faith in your ability to read people.